LOVECon: Text-driven Training-Free Long Video Editing with ControlNet: Method

 Given these, the video interpolation model $\psi$ produces new frames via:

-where $\dot{\vx}^{i,1}_{t\rightarrow0} := {\vx}^{i,1}_{t\rightarrow0}$ and $\dot{\vx}^{i,K}_{t\rightarrow0} := {\vx}^{i,K}_{t\rightarrow0}$. $\dot{\vx}^{i,j}_{t\rightarrow0}$ contains almost the same contents as ${\vx}^{i,j}_{t\rightarrow0}$ while being more smoothing in the temporal axis (see Figure~\ref{fig:inter ablation}).
+where $\dot{x}^{i,1}_{t\rightarrow0} := {x}^{i,1}_{t\rightarrow0}$ and $\dot{x}^{i,K}_{t\rightarrow0} := {x}^{i,K}_{t\rightarrow0}$. $\dot{x}^{i,j}_{t\rightarrow0}$ contains almost the same contents as ${x}^{i,j}_{t\rightarrow0}$ while being more smoothing in the temporal axis (see Figure~\ref{fig:inter ablation}).
 We map them back to the latent space via the encoder $\mathcal{E}$ of the latent diffusion model for the following sampling process.

-Nonetheless, the repetitive use of the encoder and the decoder can lead to degradation in image quality and an accumulation of information loss~\citep{yang2023rerender}.
-Therefore, we perform interpolation only two times, once at the last timestep of the reverse diffusion process within the window and once after the process within the whole video.
+Nonetheless, the repetitive use of the encoder and the decoder can lead to degradation in image quality and an accumulation of information loss~\cite{yang2023rerender}.
+Besides, the ControlVideo approach ~\cite{zhang2023controlvideo} also leverages the interpolation model to alleviate the flicking issues in an interleaved manner but the edited results still appear blurry (see Figure~\ref{fig:Qualitative Comparisons}).

+We empirically address these issues by performing interpolation only two times, once at the last timestep of the reverse diffusion process within the window and once after the process within the whole video.
+We select these two positions because the generated images contain less noise at the end of the denoising process, which enables more reasonable frame interpolation.
+Compared to editing without interpolation, albeit with a slightly increased processing time, the issue of flickering is significantly reduced (see Figure~\ref{fig:inter ablation}).